data-apis/dataframe-api/spec/design_topics/python_builtin_types.md

 ```
 This is because `if column.std() > 0` will call `(column.std() > 0).__bool__()`,
 which must produce a Python scalar.
 Therefore, a purely lazy dataframe library
-may choose to raise here.
+may choose to raise here, whereas as one which allows for eager execution may return
+a Python bool.